 - They shed their leaves about 6 to 8 weeks in the dry summer.

-- In these forests, the common animals found are lion, tiger, pig, deer and elephant.
+- In these forests, the common animals found are lions, tigers, pigs, deer and elephants.

 These forests are further divided into: